All Episodes

 Feds from different agencies now.

-Now we've got multiple agencies.
+Now we've got multiple agents.

 alex jones

-They're telling me the rest of it.
+I've already seen the reports there told me the rest of it.

-All over the country, people are coming up to young 10, 11, 12-year-old girls in Walmart and Target parking lots, and a woman will walk over and go, hey, honey, but they're wearing a glove with fentanyl on them and putting it on their arm, and then the girl passes out.
+All over the country, people are coming up to young 10, 11, 12-year-old girls in Walmart and Target parking lots, and a woman will walk over and go, hey, honey, but they're wearing a glove with fentanyl on them and putting it on her arm, and then the girl passes out.

 jordan holmes

-That's just not how it works.
+That's not how it works.

 alex jones